Northern Lights & Arctic nights | Rovaniemi's best nighttime experiences

 • Pro tip: Stay in a glass igloo or panorama cabin in the hills above Saariselkä to capture wide-sky aurora shots without leaving your bed.

-How likely am I to see the Northern Lights in Rovaniemi?
+How likely am I to see the Northern Lights?

 Rovaniemi sits directly beneath the auroral oval, where geomagnetic activity is strongest, giving visitors frequent chances to witness the Northern Lights on clear winter nights.